Combat

 Eventually, you're bound to take damage in a fight – you may even drop down to 0 HP and be knocked out!

-While you're at 0 HP you're KO'd, and you can't really do anything; you can't block attackers from targeting allies behind you in melee, and you can't take actions on your turn.
+Once you have 0 HP you're KO'd, and you can't really do anything; you can't block attackers from targeting allies behind you in melee, and you can't take actions on your turn.

 Healing effects work like normal, but even if you restore your HP, you're still KO'd.
 But Life Shrooms, Revive and similar effects can perk you up and get you back into the fight, immediately!